 Any personal data transferred to a third party acting as an agent or controller may only be used for limited and specific purposes required by the market research.

-Personal information transferred to a third party acting as a data controller must provide the same level of protection as the Privacy Shield Principles require.
+Personal information transferred to a third party acting as a data controller must provide the same level of protection as HCD Research will require.

-Personal information transferred to a third party acting as an agent are required to provide at least the same level of privacy protection as the Privacy Shield Principles require.
+Personal information transferred to a third party acting as an agent are required to provide at least the same level of privacy protection as HCD Research will require.

 Third party agents working for HCD Research or in partnership with HCD Research are required by contract to comply with HCD Research data privacy policies and the code of standards and ethics for marketing research and data analytics of either the Insights Association or ESOMAR.